How will coronavirus affect my family court case?

 How can I find out if my case will be heard in person or remotely?

-If you have instructed Barcan+Kirby on your case, details on the suitability for remote hearings have been circulated amongst our Family team.
-If you have an upcoming hearing, please contact your solicitor to discuss arrangements for a remote hearing or to plan an adjournment.
+If you have instructed us, details on the suitability for remote hearings have been circulated amongst our Family team.
+If you have an upcoming hearing, please contact your solicitor.
+They can discuss arrangements for a remote hearing or to plan an adjournment with you.
 You can find contact details for our Family lawyers here.

-Despite this period of uncertainty, our Family team are working extremely hard to ensure all cases remain in hand.
-Our solicitors are working remotely, and we have implemented procedures that enable us to work on your behalf just as effectively as if we were in the office.
-We are already utilising the technology being suggested by the courts, and are liaising with them on a frequent basis.
+Despite this period of uncertainty, our Family solicitors are working extremely hard to ensure all cases remain in hand.
+Working remotely, we’ve implemented procedures that enable us to work just as effectively as if we were in the office.
+We are already utilising the technology suggested by the family courts, and are liaising with them frequently.

 Contact your usual solicitor for further information, and keep an eye on our website and social media for further updates.